Process & Deadlines

-All applicants — including those to the composition, commercial music programs — must audition on a chosen instrument or voice.
+All applicants — including those to the composition and commercial music programs — must audition on a chosen instrument or voice.
 Each instrument and major have specific audition requirements that you should start to prepare early.
 In addition, Composition program and the Commercial Music program each have their own requirements.

 Admissions to the Music Education and Music Dance Theater programs are independent from the general School of Music application process.
 Please see the Music Education audition requirements or Music Dance Theatre pages for more information about applying to these programs.